openedx/edx-documentation/en_us/shared/set_up_course/setting_pacing.rst

 .. only:: Partners

-  For more information about the way learners experience instructor-paced and self-paced courses, see :ref:`learners:SFD Course Pacing`.
+  For more information about the way learners experience instructor-paced and self-paced courses, see :ref:`Differences Between Instructor- and Self-Paced Courses<learners:SFD Course Pacing>` in the *edX Learner's Guide*.

 ***************************